Posted on

 Diamonds, Trillion Cut, 4.0mm, .25ctw EF/VS matched pair.

-The engraving was done all around the gems to make them sing!
+Engraving all around the gems makes them sing!

-The platinum is satin finished with highly polished beveled edges.
+Satin finished platinum with highly polished beveled edges.

 Exquisitely handcrafted.